1. Cultural policy system

 - Issuing opinions on draft legal acts and developing them in terms of formal and legal matters;

-- The execution and coordination of the implementation of tasks resulting from government policy on the protection of monuments;
+- The execution and coordination of the implementation of tasks resulting from government policy on the protection of monuments; Initiating activities to maintain and popularise the national and state traditions;

 - The care and supervision of artistic education;

-- Carrying out tasks in the field of audiovisual policy.
+- Carrying out tasks in the field of audiovisual policy;

-The Ministry of Culture and National Heritage is the founding body and co-owner (with local government units) of 64 cultural institutions.
+The Ministry of Culture and National Heritage is the founding body and co-owner (with local government units) of 81 cultural institutions.
 These institutions are located in all sixteen voivodeships (provinces) and consist of theatres, operas, philharmonics, orchestras, museums, as well as cultural and art centres.
 Among them are institutions of special importance for the Polish heritage, culture and art, such as the Grand Theatre, the National Opera, the National Museum and the National Library (see 1.3.3 for more information).

 The Minister of Culture and National Heritage also appoints specific cultural institutions that support a given field of culture.
 These are, for example: the Institute of Music and Dance, the Book Institute, the Adam Mickiewicz Institute (responsible for the promotion of Polish culture abroad), the Zbigniew Raszewski Theatre Institute, the National Heritage Board of Poland and the Fryderyk Chopin Institute.
 These institutes conduct regranting and research activities, organise festivals and competitions, cooperate with different stakeholders and international partners, etc.